 Naturopath licensing legislation is pending in Illinois, Massachusetts, Michigan, New Jersey (new 2014 bill), New York (passed Senate, now before Assembly) Rhode Island, and Pennsylvania (passed House, now before Senate).

 VICTORY in 2013!
 In Arkansas and Maryland, Naturopathic Licensing Bills were withdrawn, and in Rhode Island, North Carolina, and New Jersey, bills never made it out of committee.
 In Oregon and Montana, bills to force insurance coverage were defeated, and in Hawaii, a bill to expand prescribing privileges failed.
-In addition, Alaska recently took away naturopaths' authority to use "prescriptive nutrients" but a bill to expand prescribing privileges is still pending.
+In addition, Alaska recently took away naturopaths' authority to use "prescriptive nutrients."

 Maryland's Governor recently signed into law a naturopathic licensing bill.
 Fortunately, naturopaths did not get nearly the scope of practice they wanted.
 Significantly, they must collaborate with an MD or DO, let patients know the limitations of their practice, cannot prescribe or use colonic irrigation, and are under the jurisdiction of the Maryland Board of Physicians.
 The Board will be advised by a naturopathic advisory committee, but the committee has two MDs/DOs as members in addition to two NDs and a public member.
 There is a significant opportunity to limit naturopath's use of pseudoscientific diagnoses and treatments via the Board's authority to enact rules and discipline naturopaths.
 As well, the Board can mandate an informed consent requirement that will force naturopaths to tell patients the truth about the lack of effectiveness of some of their standard treatments, such as homeopathy.
 The Board will also control their continuing education requirements and can implement more stringent licensing requirements than graduation from naturopathic school and passing their self-created and self-administered exam.